 The misuse of and addiction to opioids constitute an unprecedent crisis in the US with devasting consequences affecting public health as well as social and economic welfare.
-In this context, there is an urgent need to help patients using opioid medications to quit opioids.
-A new treatment facilitating detoxification will have a tremendous effect and help overcome the current opioid crisis.
+In this context, there is an urgent need to prevent patients suffering from pain against opioids side effects and to help those using opioid medications chronically to quit opioids.
+A new treatment preventing tolerance and facilitating detoxification will have a tremendous effect and help overcome the current opioid crisis.

 We are developing first-in-class small molecule antagonists of NPFF receptor to address multiple aspects of the current opioid crisis.

 Domain’s NPFFR antagonist program, originating from the university of Strasbourg in France, is currently in lead optimization phase.
-Animal proof-of-concept studies as well as evaluations through the Addiction Treatment Discovery Program at the National Institute for Drug Abuse (ATDP-NIDA) have shown that NPFFR antagonist holds strong potential to become a disease-modifying treatment in chronic pain and in opioid detoxification.
+Animal proof-of-concept studies as well as evaluations through the Addiction Treatment Discovery Program at the National Institute for Drug Abuse (ATDP-NIDA) have shown that NPFFR antagonist holds strong potential to become a disease-modifying treatment to combat opioid crisis.